‘Just exceptional’ – The best quotes about Liverpool hope Rhian Brewster

 Many talented young players have failed to make it in the past, of course, but speaking about his decision to swap Chelsea for Liverpool, Brewster left nobody in any doubt that he has the right attitude to make it at the very top.

-“I didn’t see a pathway to become a first-team player at Chelsea,” he said.
+“I didn’t see a pathway to become a first-team player at Chelsea,” Brewster said in 2017.

 “There were a few clubs interested but once I knew Liverpool were one of them it was an easy choice.